UBC-MDS/public/README.md

 # UBC MDS public teaching materials

-This repository contains publicly available versions of some of the teaching materials from the [UBC MDS program](https://masterdatascience.ubc.ca/).
+This repository contains publicly available versions of some of the teaching materials from the [UBC Master of Data Science program](https://masterdatascience.ubc.ca/).
 See below for the currently available material.
 The links in the left column lead to course-specific repositories.

 Course Number                                                    |  Course Title                                |  README             | lectures             | labs                |
 -----------------------------------------------------------------|----------------------------------------------|---------------------|----------------------|---------------------|